Darby, Pennsylvania: 18th century

 In addition to Blunston's service in the Assembly, he served as a Provincial Councilor starting in 1700 and ending in 1723.
 He served as justice of the peace for Chester County from 1684 to 1693 and again from 1695 to 1703.
 He was also actively involved with Darby Quaker Meeting House in what was then Chester County (now Delaware County), and was one of the Quakers who fought to cease the slave trade amongst Friends.
 He called upon purchasers to boycott products made by slaves as stolen products, thus advocating a "Fair Trade" policy.
 He represented the Chester Quarterly Meeting at the Philadelphia Yearly Meeting of Friends 17 times between 1688 and 1715.

 Darby is home to the fifth-oldest all-volunteer Fire Department and the Darby Free Library, one of the oldest libraries in the United States, founded in 1743.
 The Darby Friends Burial Ground is the oldest Cemetery in Pennsylvania in continuous use, opened in 1682.

 19th century

 The first temperance society in Pennsylvania, "Darby Association for Discouraging the Unnecessary Use of Spirituous Liquors", was organized at the Darby Friends Meetinghouse in 1819.

 In 1833, three of the founding fourteen members of the Pennsylvania Female Anti Slavery Society were members of the Darby Friends Meeting.

 20th century

+An Episcopal Church mission was established in 1911, and admitted to the Episcopal Diocese of Pennsylvania under the name All Saints, Darby in 1950.

 Violent racial incidents hit all over the country as part of the 1919 Red Summer.
 The Darby 1919 lynching attempt was the attempted lynching of Samuel Gorman of Darby on July 23, 1919.
 Samuel Gorman, a 17-year-old black boy, was sent to jail for the alleged murder of William E. Taylor.